List of home computers

 Home computers were a class of microcomputer that existed from 1977 to about 1995.
 During this time it made economic sense for manufacturers to make microcomputers aimed at the home user.
 By simplifying the machines, and making use of household items such as television sets and cassette recorders instead of dedicated computer peripherals, the home computer allowed the consumer to own a computer at a fraction of the price of computers oriented to small business.
 Today, the price of microcomputers has dropped to the point where there's no advantage to building a separate, incompatible series just for home users.

 While many office-type personal computers were used in homes, in this list a "home computer" is a factory-assembled mass-marketed consumer product, usually at significantly lower cost than contemporary business computers.
-It would have an alphabetic keyboard and a multi-line alphanumeric display, the ability to run both games software as well as application software and user-written programs, and some removable mass storage device (such as cassette tape or floppy disk).
+It would have an alphabetic keyboard and a multi-line alphanumeric display, the ability to run both games software as well as commercial and user-written application software, and some removable mass storage device (such as cassette tape or floppy disk).

 This list excludes smartphones, personal digital assistants, pocket computers, laptop computers, programmable calculators and pure video game consoles.
 Single-board development or evaluation boards, intended to demonstrate a microprocessor, are excluded since these were not marketed to general consumers.

 Pioneering kit and assembled hobby microcomputers which generally required electronics skills to build or operate are listed separately, as are computers intended primarily for use in schools.
 A hobby-type computer often would have required significant expansion of memory and peripherals to make it useful for the usual role of a factory-made home computer.
 School computers usually had facilities to share expensive peripherals such as disk drives and printers, and often had provision for central administration.